 Chronic wasting disease is found in deer, elk and moose.
 This disease is what biologists describe as a prion, a catalyst for infectious diseases.
 Because mad cow disease (bovine spongiform encephalopathy, BVE) is also a prion, many virologists worry that chronic wasting disease could pass onto humans.

-However, despite several studies, scientists have found that the likelihood of CWD passing onto humans is low.
-Additionally, no reported cases of CWD occurring in humans have been reported.
+However, despite several studies, scientists have found that the likelihood of chronic wasting disease passing onto humans is low.
+Additionally, no reported cases of the illness occurring in humans have been reported.

 Since prions are known to pass between species (an infected deer excretes waste in a pasture where cows feed), pet owners may wonder if their dog is at risk of contracting this fatal, infectious disease, as well.